edawson/siminf/README.md

 ### Process
 1. simulate reads using art from a FASTQ:
-    ``./make_reads_single_fa.sh ref.fa my_output_name``
+    ``./make_reads_single_strain.sh my_references.fa``

-2. make a file describing the desired lineages, their ratio, their total coverage, etc. A given line should like this, and multiple consecutive lines are included in the same file until an empty line is hit:
+2. make a file describing the desired lineages, their ratio, their total coverage, etc. A given line should like this, and multiple consecutive lines are included in the same file (i.e. as a coinfection) until an empty line is hit:
    ``A1 0.25    3000    /path/to/file``

-   The fields are: lineageLabel, proportion, total coverage, path to file.
+   The fields are: lineage label, proportion, total coverage, path to file.

+   We'll call this file mix.txt

 3. Subsample reads to desired proportions with the desired python wrapper script.
     ``python make_mix.py -i mix.txt -l 7000 ``
-    where the `-i` parameter is the mixfile from step 2 and the `-l` parameter is the genome length.
+    where the `-i` parameter is the mixfile from step 2 and the `-l` parameter is the (approximate) genome length, which is used to calculate the number of reads needed to achieve the desired coverage.

 ## Data description
 ### 1: HPV subtype coinfection, simulation, Ion Torrent